(São Paulo, Brazil)

 If this technique emerges as a novelty, the tropical flora highly popular in his paintings reemerges as a central theme.
 The pieces reveal a sort of simplicity that only a long time of observation can provide.
 There is an evident and incessant exchange between the artist’s eye and these plants.

-“Monotipias”, individual de Luiz Zerbini
+“Monotipias”, solo show by Luiz Zerbini

 On view from March 11th through May 6th, 2017